RubenCoppensOnGit/DomoticzMagicHomePlugin/README.md

 # DomoticzMagicHomePlugin
-initial version : V1 (reused FluxLed library) find ALL magic-home devices on the network all magic home devices are added in Domoticz and for each of them 5 switches are created on of switch, color switch, mode switch, speed switch, brightness switch only the on of switch is functional.
+initial version : V1 (reused FluxLed library) find ALL magic-home devices on the network all magic home devices are added in Domoticz and for each of them 3 switches are created color switch (incl on/of + brightness), mode switch, speed switch only the on of switch is functional.
 The rest requires implementation.

 in future : the switches need to become sub devices..
 Images need to be adopted